m-ld/m-ld-website/src/topics/structured-data.md

 These principles are realised by the internal adoption of the Resource Description Framework ([RDF](https://www.w3.org/RDF/)) as a data representation.
-Through the application of sane defaults and the consistent JSON syntax, an app does not typically need to be aware of the RDF; but it helps with interoperability, and ensures that future developments (for example, to supported data types) do not break compatibility.
+Because of the consistent JSON syntax and the use of some sane defaults, an app does not typically need to be aware of the RDF; but it helps with interoperability, and ensures that future developments (for example, to supported data types) do not break compatibility.